Skip to main content

 Finding English-Speaking Doctors

-One of the biggest advantages of private health insurance is access to English-speaking doctors.
-Germany's major cities - Berlin, Munich, Frankfurt, Hamburg, Düsseldorf - have extensive networks of doctors who speak English.
-Your insurance provider can often help you find English-speaking practitioners.
-Additionally, websites like Jameda allow you to filter doctors by language.
-Private patients are generally welcomed by doctors as the reimbursement rates are higher.
+One of the practical benefits of private health insurance is broader access to English-speaking doctors.
+Berlin, Munich, Frankfurt, Hamburg, and Düsseldorf have meaningful networks of GPs and specialists who consult in English.
+Your insurer's helpline can often suggest practitioners; Jameda lets you filter by language.
+Private patients are usually welcomed because reimbursement rates are higher.

 Expat Health Insurance FAQ

-Partner Notice: We work with Tarifcheck and other leading comparison portals.
-We receive a commission when you purchase insurance through our partners.
+Partner Notice: We work with Tarifcheck and other licensed comparison portals.
+We may receive a commission when you take out insurance through our partners.
+This does not affect the comparison results.